Ahmad Masoumifar

 Masoumifar was educated at the University of Tehran.
-He holds a Masters in Development Economics and a Doctorate in Business Administration.
+He holds a master's in development economics and a Doctorate in business administration.
 Masoumifar joined the Ministry of Foreign Affairs in 1986.

-He has served as Iran’s Consul General to Shanghai, chargé d'affaires in Kuala Lumpur, Ambassador to South Korea, and currently Ambassador to Sweden.
+Over the course of his diplomatic career, Masoumifar has served in a variety of international postings, including as Iran’s Consul General to Shanghai, chargé d'affaires in Kuala Lumpur, Ambassador to South Korea, and Ambassador to Sweden.

 His previous roles within the Ministry of Foreign Affairs include, Head of Investments and Special Economic Plans Department, Head of the Office of Economic Cooperation with the Americas, Deputy Director General of Economic Affairs, and Director General for Economic Affairs and the Secretary of Iran’s Foreign Economic Relations Coordination Committee.